liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/SharePoint-prioritization.md

 # Service Prioritization in SharePoint

 Service prioritization in SharePoint is a powerful service designed to prioritize apps within your SharePoint Online tenants, particularly those considered business-critical.
-By leveraging service prioritization, organizations can ensure optimal performance, scalability, and reliability for key applications without requiring code modifications.
-Below, we explore what service prioritization entails and how to effectively leverage it within your organization.
+By using service prioritization, organizations can ensure optimal performance, scalability, and reliability for key applications without requiring code modifications.
+Next, we explore what service prioritization entails and how to effectively use it within your organization.

 > [!NOTE]
 > This functionality is still rolling out and might not be fully enabled on your tenant yet.

 ## What is Service Prioritization in SharePoint?

 Service prioritization in SharePoint enables businesses to assign a higher priority to their critical applications within a SharePoint environment.
 This prioritization ensures that these apps are the last to experience throttling in their tenant during periods of high resource usage.
 It allows the app to scale resource usage limits ([aka.ms/SPO429](https://aka.ms/spo429)) significantly—ranging from a minimum of 2x up to 10x when there are available resources.
 Additionally, these apps receive dedicated resource units that are separate from the general tenant limits, enhancing their reliability and performance.